Straight-Tuck End Carton (STE) or Aeroplane-Tuck Carton is one of the most common styles of carton, the closure panel are with the same panel

 2. Dust Flaps – the two relatively small flaps on the end side.
 There should be four dust flaps on a carton

 3. The Glue Flap – a carton magazine is formed into a carton with the Glue Flap connecting two ends of it.

-For your better understanding we present you as follows a footprint of Tuck end Carton which we will talk in the next part.
+For your better understanding, we present to you as follows a footprint of Tuck end Carton which we will talk about in the next part.

 A tuck end consists of a Closure Panel and a Tuck Flap, accompanied by Dust Flaps on the two sides.
 This is the most popular form of carton style that you must know.
 The tuck end carton can be classified into two types: Straight Tuck End Carton and Reverse Tuck End Carton.